 - Can be mixed into compost to eliminate odors.

 As you can see, diatomaceous earth is helpful in a variety of ways.
 If you have concerns about using diatomaceous earth, you can read this article from The Prairie Homestead, which addresses the use of diatomaceous earth in the garden and the effect on bees.
+For a more detailed look at the pros and cons please see this post from Pest Strategies.

 You can also do your research about diatomaceous earth here, where you can most likely find the best answers to your questions and concerns.